mgubaidullin/amq-mqtt/README.md

-# AMQ Broker / MQTT / Fuse
+# AMQ Broker / MQTT / Camel-quarkus(JMS)

 ![architecture](arc.png)

-This has been tested on OpenShift 4.8, including Azure Red Hat OpenShift v4.8.
+This has been tested on OpenShift 4.9

 ## Install Operators

-First, install the AMQ Broker operator and OpenShift Pipelines operator.
+First, install the AMQ Broker operator.
 You can do this through the OpenShift UI as an admin, or by executing the following command using the `oc` cli as a `cluster-admin`.

 ```
 oc apply -k manifests/operators